×

 • When asked, you will be able to legally say you have never been convicted of a crime

-Wayne Disorderly Persons Expungement Attorneys Identify Benefits
+Disorderly Persons Expungement Benefits

 Some individuals who have been convicted of minor offenses such as marijuana possession, shoplifting, or resisting arrest might wonder if it is even worth the effort to go through the expungement process.
 While there are certainly individuals and organizations who will be understanding of your youthful indiscretions, the fact remains that any stain on your permanent and public criminal record will continue to show up on any background check for the rest of your life if you fail to take action.